Traders fired in Libor scandal sue Deutsche Bank

-FRANKFURT, July 18 Four traders that Deutsche Bank fired over alleged involvement in a global scam to manipulate benchmark inter-bank lending rates are suing their former employer, seeking reinstatement.
+FRANKFURT Four traders that Deutsche Bank (DBKGn.DE) fired over alleged involvement in a global scam to manipulate benchmark inter-bank lending rates are suing their former employer, seeking reinstatement.

 Germany's flagship lender in February dismissed five traders suspected of inappropriate conduct following an internal investigation into possible manipulation of the Europe Interbank Offered Rate (Euribor).